phantom-passwd/multi-checker/README.md

    ```bash
    python CONVERT.py
    ```
-   - The script will extract valid email:password pairs from the specified input file and save them in `sorted.txt`.
+   - The script will extract valid email:password pairs from the specified input file and save them in `sorted.txt`. 🗂
-   - It also logs the extraction process !!!